Kong/docs.konghq.com/app/enterprise/1.5.x/developer-portal/theme-customization/emails.md

 The `img` tag loads the logo that can be set in the appearance tab in the manager.
 If you do not want to display a logo, remove the `<img>` tag.
 If you want to set different sizing for your logo, you can change the inline style attribute.

-> Note: Logo will not render for many email clients that pre-fetch images if portal is not set to be accessible from a public url (for example if you are testing the Portal with a localhost)
+> **Note**: Logo will not render for many email clients that pre-fetch images if portal is not set to be accessible from a public url (for example if you are testing the Portal with a localhost)

 By modifying the html of this file, you can change the appearance of your emails.
 For example if you wanted to add a footer that would show on all emails, add it under the `<p>` tag

 Be sure to keep in mind the html support limitations of the email clients you plan to support.

-## Loading Email Templates on Existing Dev Portals
+### Loading Email Templates on Existing Dev Portals

 **Note:** This is only necessary for existing Dev Portals created on Kong Enterprise 1.3.0.
 New Portals created in 1.3.0.1 and later will have these files already loaded, unless manually deleted.

 Editable email templates can be loaded either via the editor or via the `kong-portal-cli` tool.

-### Load Email Templates via the Portal Editor
+#### Load Email Templates via the Portal Editor

 1. Log into Kong Manager and navigate to the workspace you want to edit.
 Click on **Editor** in the sidebar.
 2. Click **New File+**.